cloudposse/atmos/website/docs/core-concepts/vendoring/vendoring.md

 - The `source` and `targets` attributes support [Go templates](https://pkg.go.dev/text/template) and [Sprig Functions](http://masterminds.github.io/sprig/).
 This can be used to templatise the `source` and `targets` paths with the artifact versions specified in the `version` attribute.

+- The `tags` in each source specifies a list of tags to apply to the component.
+This allows you to only vendor the components that have the specified tags by executing a command `atmos vendor pull --tags <tag1>,<tag2>`

   Here's an advanced example showcasing how templates and Sprig functions can be used together with `targets`: